gitkraken/vscode-gitlens/README.md

 - Visible whitespace causes issue with blame overlay (currently fixed with a hack, but fails randomly): [vscode issue](https://github.com/Microsoft/vscode/issues/11485)

 ## Release Notes

+### 0.5.0

+ - Adds blame information in the statusBar
+ - Add new StatusBar settings -- see **Extension Settings** above for details
+ - Renames the `gitlens.codeLens.recentChange.command` & `gitlens.codeLens.authors.command` settings options (to align with command names)
+ - Adds new `gitlens.diffWithPrevious` option to the `gitlens.codeLens.recentChange.command` & `gitlens.codeLens.authors.command` settings
+ - Fixes Diff with Previous when the selection is uncommited
+ - Removes `gitlens.blame.annotation.useCodeActions` setting and behavior

 ### 0.3.3